Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 Here, the article Top 10 best foreign languages to learn is a good start.

-French, German, Spanish, Russian, Arabic, Japanese, Mandarin, or Korean are popular choices.
+The popular choices are French, German, Spanish, Russian, Arabic, Japanese, Mandarin, or Korean.

-Italian, Portuguese, Persian, Turkish can also be added to this category, at least in India.
+Italian, Portuguese, Persian, and Turkish can be added to this category, at least in India.

 B) Not so Popular or Less taught languages

-What do I mean by less taught languages or not so widespread tongues?
+What do I mean by less-taught languages or tongues that are not so widespread?

 These languages are neither widely spoken nor offer the same job opportunities as popular ones.